salvatore-lorenzo/quantum-palermo-home/content/authors/claudio-pellitteri/_index.md

 ---
 # Display name
-title: "Enrico Di Benedetto"
+title: "Claudio Pellitteri"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "dibenedetto"
+- "pellitteri"

 # Is this the primary user of the site?
 superuser: false